This article may contain compensated links. Please read the disclosure for more info.

 The Player Piano was invented by Henri Fourneaux in 1863.

-This piano can play by itself from piano rolls and intricate machinery that is kept in action by pedaling.
+This piano can play by itself from piano rolls, and the intricate machinery is kept in action by pedaling.
 (Great workout for the legs!)

-The demand for perfection of sound in our days has a lot to do with the development of recordings.
+The demand for the perfection of sound nowadays has a lot to do with the development of sound recording.

-The development of the electronic piano keyboards during the second half of the 20th century and onward, is a chapter of itself.
+The development of electronic piano keyboards during the second half of the 20th century and onward is a chapter in itself.

-This is a really typical instrument of our own times; an “Electro-Phone”!
+This is a typical instrument of our own times; an “Electro-Phone”!

-It is interesting to think about that the music pianists often play today, by Beethoven, Bach and Mozart for example- was written for instruments very different from the rather heavy and loud instrument of today.
+It is interesting to think that the music that pianists often play today, by Beethoven, Bach, and Mozart, for example- was written for instruments very different from today's relatively heavy and loud instruments.

-The piano truly is a most magnificent instrument!
-So, do we have Bartolomeo Cristofori, the pianos inventor, to thank for this?
+The piano truly is a magnificent instrument!
+So, do we have Bartolomeo Cristofori, who invented the piano, to thank for this?

-Well, even though he played and undeniably large part in the history of the piano, and has his name forever connected with the invention of the piano, we have to thank and think about all the inventors, instrument makers, musicians and composers throughout history.
+Well, even though he played an undeniably large part in the history of the piano and has his name forever connected with the invention of the piano, we also have to thank and think about all the inventors, instrument makers, musicians, and composers throughout history.